Fakir Alamgir: Career

-Alamgir was also a writer.
-He published his first book Chena China in 1984.
+Alamgir published his first book Chena China in 1984.
 His next two publications were Muktijuddher Smriti Bijoyer Gaan and Gono Sangeeter Otit O Bortoman.
 In 2013 he published three books - Amar Kotha, Jara Achhen Hridoy Potey and Smriti Alaponey Muktijuddho.
 He authored nine books.

-Death
+Death and legacy

-On 14 July 2021, Alamgir was admitted to United Hospital in Dhaka with COVID-19-related complications.
-He suffered a heart attack on 23 July while in ventilation at the COVID-19 unit.
-He died later on the same day.
+On 14 July 2021, Alamgir was admitted to United Hospital in Dhaka with COVID-19 related complications.
+He suffered a heart attack on 23 July while in ventilation at the COVID-19 unit and died on the same day.

+In 2023, Road No 6 of Chowdhurypara neighborhood in Khilgaon Thana in Dhaka was officially renamed as "Fakir Alamgir Road" by Atiqul Islam, the mayor of Dhaka North City Corporation.